 Comparing Proof of Authority consensus protocols

-Besu implements the Clique and IBFT 2.0 Proof of Authority consensus protocols.
+Besu implements the Clique, IBFT 2.0, and QBFT Proof of Authority consensus protocols.
 Proof of Authority consensus protocols work when participants know each other and there is a level of trust between them.
 For example, in a permissioned consortium network.

 Proof of Authority consensus protocols have faster block times and a much greater transaction throughput than the Ethash Proof of Work consensus protocol used on the Ethereum MainNet.

-In Clique and IBFT 2.0, a group of nodes in the network act as signers (Clique) or validators (IBFT 2.0).
+In Clique, IBFT 2.0, or QBFT, a group of nodes in the network act as signers (Clique) or validators (IBFT 2.0 and QBFT).
 The existing nodes in the signer/validator pool vote to add nodes to or remove nodes from the pool.

 For the rest of this page, the term validator is used to refer to signers and validators.

 Properties to consider when comparing Clique, IBFT 2.0, and QBFT are:

 - Immediate finality

 - Minimum number of validators

-IBFT 2.0 has immediate finality.
-When using IBFT 2.0 there are no forks and all valid blocks get included in the main chain.
+IBFT 2.0 and QBFT have immediate finality; there are no forks and all valid blocks get included in the main chain.